DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Accessing Settings:** Reinforced the use of the Command Palette and the Settings UI (`Ctrl+,`) as primary methods for modifying VS Code behavior and appearance.

 ---

+#### Step 299: VISUAL STUDIO CODE INTEGRATED TERMINAL CHALLENGE - CLI Fundamentals

+### Date: 2025-07-24

+### Key Learnings:

+* **Integrated Terminal Utility:** Confirmed familiarity with accessing and using VS Code's Integrated Terminal, recognizing it as a powerful tool that brings the command line directly into the development environment.
+* **Basic Command Execution:** Practiced executing a fundamental command-line operation (`dir` for listing directory contents), reinforcing basic CLI interaction.
+* **Efficiency:** Understood how the integrated terminal enhances workflow by minimizing context switching between the editor and an external terminal application.

+---